reahl/reahl/reahl-doc/doc/devmanual/dependencyinjection.rst

 Dependencies
 ------------

-Right at the beginning of this tutorial, in the :doc:`../tutorial/gettingstarted-develop`, we state that all code in a Reahl program is packaged into some or other component.
+Right at the beginning of the tutorial, in the :doc:`../tutorial/gettingstarted-develop`, we state that all code in a Reahl program is packaged into :doc:`some or other component <../component/introduction>`.
 This component is packaged as a Python Egg.
 When you write your web application, you write it as such an Egg.
 As it goes with Eggs, if you want one Egg to use the code in another Egg, the first Egg must declare its dependence on the other one which it is